Raijeee/unit_1-2021/README.md

   4. The user can make more than 10 decisions/inputs in the game
   5. Game must have more than 3 outcomes/endings
   6. Must consist a basic start menu
-  7. Must have check points and auto saves
-  8. Include sound effects

 # Criteria B: Design